LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 SCOTTSDALE, Ariz. — LSU offensive line coach James Cregg leaned forward at Fiesta Bowl media…

-Ensminger sees the same potential, and the coordinator said Friday that he wanted to expand the offense through Burrow next season, adding more quarterback runs and spread passes in four- and five-wide receiver formations.
+Ensminger sees the same potential, and the coordinator said Friday he wanted to expand the offense through Burrow next season, adding more quarterback runs and spread passes in four- and five-wide receiver formations.

-The expansion of spread passes will await the resolution of protection issues (LSU ranks 99th nationally with 33 sacks allowed); but Ensminger can freely add more runs for Burrow — LSU's third-leading rusher with 375 yards and seven touchdowns — now that backup Myles Brennan has fully recovered from injury.
+The expansion of spread passes will await the resolution of protection issues (LSU ranks 99th nationally with 33 sacks allowed), but Ensminger can freely add more runs for Burrow — LSU's third-leading rusher with 375 yards and seven touchdowns — now that backup Myles Brennan has fully recovered from injury.

-The coaching staff turned Burrow loose in the season-finale against Texas A&M, when the quarterback rushed 29 times for 100 yards and three touchdowns in the 74-72, seven overtime loss.
+The coaching staff turned Burrow loose in the season-finale at Texas A&M, where the quarterback rushed 29 times for 100 yards and three touchdowns in the 74-72, seven overtime loss.

 So, should Central Florida expect more quarterback runs in the Fiesta Bowl?